b-simjoo/kian-offline/README.md

 ## License

 This software is under GNU General Public License version 3 or (at your option) any later version.
-See LICENSE.
+See LICENSE

 ##### *Thanks to [@farooqkz](https://github.com/farooqkz) for reading and editing documents*